 Erie, CO 80516

-If you have a payment due, payment can still be made either online, by phone or by mail as indicated above.
+If you have a payment due, payment can be made online, by phone or by mail as indicated above.
 If you cannot make a payment because of undue hardship, you must appear on your payment review date to discuss options with the judge.

-If you have an active warrant that you are trying to address, please email or call the Court Clerk who will be able to discuss options for your case(s).
+If you have an active warrant or Outstanding Judgement warrant that you are trying to address, please email or call the Court to discuss options for your case(s).

-- Criminal Cases - 9:00 a.m. generally on the 2nd Monday of the month.
+- Criminal interpreter and juvenile dockets are generally the 2nd Monday of each month.